Looking for alternative search engines to Google? Here are the 37 best search engines other than Google.

-Looking for only images that you can repurpose, use for commercial purposes, or modify?
-Try the Creative Commons Search which will allow you to look through multiple sources including Flickr, Google Images, Wikimedia, and YouTube.
+Looking only for images that you can repurpose, use for commercial purposes, or modify?
+Try Openverse, which allows you to look through multiple sources, including Flickr, Google Images, Wikimedia, and YouTube.

-Wikimedia Commons has over 12 million files in their database of freely usable images, sound bites, and videos.
+Wikimedia Commons has millions of files in their database of freely usable images, sound bites, and videos.
 Use the search box or browse by categories for different types of media.

-Looking for video to embed on your website or simply entertain you?
-Try these video search engines that look across multiple sources to find what you need.
+Looking for videos to embed on your website or simply entertain you?
+Try these video search engines that scan multiple sources to find what you need.

-Yahoo Video Search allows you to search through video content from their own network, YouTube, Dailymotion, Metacafe, Myspace, Hulu, and other online video providers for videos on any topic.
+Yahoo Video Search allows you to search through video content from YouTube, Dailymotion, Vimeo, and other online video providers for videos on any topic.

-sidereel allows you to go beyond YouTube to find shows on dozens of streaming platforms like HBO and Hulu.
-If you’re looking for streaming videos, you’ll likely find it here.
+SideReel goes beyond YouTube to search shows on dozens of streaming platforms like HBO Max and Hulu.

 29. AOL Video Search